rjain9/CompleteDevOpsPipeline/README.md

 ## Infrastructure Upgrade

 ### Kubernetes
+* A dockerized version of `checkbox.io` is created [here](https://hub.docker.com/r/oachary/checkbox/) using [Dockerfile](src/Dockerfile)
+* Kubernetes cluster with one `Master` and three `Nodes` is created on AWS using EC2 instances
+* Kubernetes uses the same dockerized version to create the cluster

 ### Redis Feature Flag
 For this part we configured a redis server by running redis on a remote instance.
 We can then use the ip of the server and the configured port to access the redis server.
 For checkbox.io, a feature flag is implemented for create study.
 The study cannot be created if the value of the flag is false.
 Otherwise it will create the study.
 The value of the flag is set to be accessed from the redis server.
 So whenever the value of the key corresponding to the flag is changed to false, the feature is turned off, but when its true, the feature can be used.
 To toggle the redis feature flag